 Project name Brief description Wales Audit Office: Financial Resilience Assessment Review of the Council's financial position and how it is budgeting and delivering on required savings.
-Wales Audit Office: Use of Resources review Review of the Council's strategic approach to Asset Management.
-Wales Audit Office: Performance Management Review Review of the Council's arrangements for managing improvement.
-Wales Audit Office: Governance Review Review of decision-making arrangements in relation to service change proposals.
+Wales Audit Office: Review of the Council's Human Resources Function Review of the Council's arrangements for managing and utilising its workforce.
+Wales Audit Office: Review of the Council's Service Improvement Framework Review of the implementation of the Council's Service Improvement Framework.
+Wales Audit Office: Performance Assessment: waste and leisure Assessment of the Council's progress in its active lifestyles priority area and in the waste element of its sustainable environment priority area.
 Wales Audit Office: Annual 'Improvement Plan' Audit Review of the Council's published plans for delivering on improvement objectives.
 Wales Audit Office: Annual 'Assessment of Performance' Audit Review of the Council's published performance assessment.
-Wales Audit Office: Follow-up work Local Authority Arrangements to Support Safeguarding of Children - follow-up on previous proposals for improvement; and Review of the Council's corporate processes for responding to regulatory reports, tracking implementation of recommendations and reporting to appropriate committees.
+Wales Audit Office: Follow-up work Review of the Council's corporate processes for responding to regulatory reports, tracking implementation of recommendations and reporting to appropriate committees.
+Estyn: Monitoring Visit Monitoring visit following Estyn's inspection of education services for children and young people in November 2012.
 Estyn: Desk top analysis An overview of key education performance indicators prepared by Estyn.

-CSSIW: Review of the Social Services Department's performance 2014-15 Annual Review and Evaluation of Performance of the Council's social services functions for 2014-15.
-Welsh Language Commissioner: Review of the Council's Welsh Language Scheme Assessment of the effectiveness of the Scheme in providing Council services to members of the public who prefer to communicate in Welsh.
+Project name Brief description CSSIW: Review of the Social Services Department's performance 2014-15 Annual Review and Evaluation of Performance of the Council's social services functions for 2014-15.
+The Commissioner: Review of the Council's Welsh Language Scheme Assessment of the effectiveness of the Scheme in providing Council services to members of the public who prefer to communicate in Welsh.